mikepartelow/get-baked/bread/abe-pain-a-lanceienne/dough.md

 > Scaled up to make 8 baguette-like-breads - two batches of 4 long loaves

+> 🚨🚨 This is too much dough for focaccia! 🚨🚨

 | Ingredient | Mass    | BP %  |
 | ---------- | ------- | ----- |
 | Flour      | 710g    | 100   |